A Gaussian process and linear-based framework for computing cut distributions in modular Bayesian calibration of two chained computer models: Introduction

-This paper focuses on Bayesian calibration of models in the framework of multiphysics simulation.
-Multiphysics simulation refers to several numerical models of different physics which are connected to one another to simulate the entire phenomenon of interest.
-For example, in fuel simulation for nuclear power plants, the ALYCONE application is a multiphysics application \citep{michel2021two}.
-It is composed of interdependent physical models that represent the mechanical, thermal and chemical behaviors of fuel rods in the core of pressurized water reactors.
-Among these different models, we will focus here on the thermal and the fission gas behavior models.
-The thermal model simulates the evolution of the temperature within the fuel rod during the fission reaction and provides as output, the associated temperature field.
-The fission gas behavior model, as a function of the thermal model, continuously represents the behavior of the fission products (fuel swelling and release of fission gas atoms) during the fission reaction.
+Numerical simulations have become essential for understanding, analyzing, and predicting complex systems and phenomena in all areas of engineering and science \citep{santner2018physical}.
+Indeed, when real field experiments are too costly or impossible to conduct for technical or ethical reasons, they are replaced by numerical counterparts that have benefited from a huge increase in computational resources over the last thirty years.
+However, the physical models and equations underlying the simulations are affected by various sources of uncertainty \citep{kennedy2001bayesian} that can affect the robustness of numerical predictions for decision-making.
+One of the most critical uncertainties is known as parameter uncertainty, which arises when a numerical simulation depends on a number of uncertain tuning or calibration parameters \citep{han2009simultaneous}.
+One popular way of inferring such parameters is Bayesian calibration using available experimental observations \citep{Sung24}.
+Bayesian calibration computes probability distributions for the uncertain parameters, unlike deterministic calibration, which provides a single best-fitting value \citep{Cam06}.

-Figure \ref{fig1} represents the chaining of these two models and their integration within the global calculation workflow.
-These models represented by blue boxes have as input parameters, respectively, the thermal conductivity $\lambda\in\R{q}\, (q= 1)$ and the parameters of the fission gas behavior model denoted $\theta\in\R{p}\, (p\geq1)$.
+This paper contributes to Bayesian calibration in the particular context of multiphysics simulations where several computer models of different physics are connected to one another to simulate the entire phenomenon of interest.
+As part of fuel simulations for nuclear power plants, we are interested in a multiphysics solver named ALCYONE \citep{INTROINI2024110711}, which is composed of interlinked models that represent the mechanical, thermal, and chemical behaviors of fuel rods in the core of pressurized water reactors.
+Recently, some papers have addressed forward uncertainty propagation for such multiphysics simulations in the nuclear field \cite{Delipei18, Zeng19, Avramova21}.
+Other works have dealt specifically with the emulation of a chain of several computer models via different strategies relying on Gaussian processes \cite{Kyzyurova18, Sanson19, Ming21}.
+For our part, we present a methodological contribution to Bayesian calibration for a chain of two models integrated into the ALCYONE solver.
+Specifically, we are interested in the fission gas behavior model, which takes as input the output of the thermal model.
+The latter simulates the evolution of the temperature within the fuel rod during the fission reaction and provides as output the associated temperature field.
+Then, the fission gas behavior model, as a function of the thermal model, continuously represents the behavior of the fission products (fuel swelling and release of fission gas atoms) during the fission reaction.
+Figure \ref{fig1} displays the two models in blue within the global multiphysics calculation workflow: the thermal model depends on the conductivity parameter $\lambda\in\Lambda\subset\R^{q}$ (here $q=1$) and the fission gas behavior model depends on the parameter $\theta\in\mathcal{T}\subset\R^{p}$ ($p\geq1$).